 It is common to talk about conscious will as something that is experienced when we perform an action-actions feel willed or not, and this feeling of voluntariness or doing a thing "on purpose" is an indication of conscious will.
 It is also common, however, to speak of conscious will as a force of mind, a name for the causal link between our minds and our actions.
 One might assume that the experience of consciously willing an action and the causation of the action by the person's conscious mind are the same thing.
+As it turns out, however, they are entirely distinct, and the tendency to confuse them is the source of the illusion of conscious will that this book is about.
+(WEGNER, 2002, p.
+03)

-&lt;sup>2 The so called Readiness Potential is an electrical activity measured in the brain in the motor cortex and supplementary motor area, a negative shift of potential that precedes movements.
+2 The Readiness Potential is an electrical activity measured in the brain in the motor cortex and supplementary motor area, a negative shift of potential that precedes movements.

-&lt;sup>3 Wegner discusses extensive empirical data in the remainder of his book that I will not discuss here.
+3 Wegner discusses extensive empirical data in the remainder of his book that I will not discuss here.
 I will focus on the grounds for his theory.